arduino/tooling-rfcs/RFCs/0004-pluggable-monitor.md

 This kind of integration may turn out useful:

-- during the development of a platform (because providing a full `package_index.json` may be cumbersome)
+- during the development of a platform (because providing a full package index may be cumbersome)
-- if the monitor tool is specific for a platform and can not be used by 3rd party
+- if the monitor tool is specific to a platform and can not be used by 3rd party

 Anyway, since this kind of integration does not allow reusing a monitor tool between different platforms, we do not recommend its use.